idbac/idbacdb-documentation/index.md

 - Clark, C. M.; Costa, M. S.; Sanchez, L. M.; Murphy, B. T. _Proc.
 Natl.
 Acad.
 Sci._, __2018__, _115_, 4981-4986.
 DOI: [10.1073/pnas.1801247115](https://doi.org/10.1073/pnas.1801247115)

+__Note:__ Some functionality including viewing public libraries, and searching spectra against IDBacDB is available without logging in.
+However, logging in enables users to easily track their previous searches and upload their own private or public MALDI-TOF datasets.

 ### Looking to add to the IDBacDB?